LangDaniel/MAEMI/README.md

 # 3D Masked Autoencoders with Application to Anomaly Detection in Non-Contrast Enhanced Breast MRI

-Code for your breast cancer anomaly detection paper.
+Code for our breast cancer anomaly detection paper.

 ![MAEMI model](./maemi.png)